Pumpkin potato and sausage bake – a surprisingly delicious sheet pan dinner perfect for the season.

 - If choosing another sort, make sure it is a flavorful one.

 Other ingredients: potatoes, a little sugar and cinnamon for the pumpkin, and a little oil.

-Also, another change: the recipe calls for sprinkling the pumpkin slice with 3 tablespoons sugar.
+Also, another change: the recipe calls for sprinkling the pumpkin slice with 3 tablespoons of sugar.
 Well, I did not dare to do that.
-Sprinkling sugar and cinnamon on pumpkin which is part of a savory sheet pan dinner was already a wild idea for me and I just could not bring myself to use it so much.
+Sprinkling sugar and cinnamon on the pumpkin, which is part of a savory sheet pan dinner, was already a wild idea for me, and I just could not bring myself to use it so much.

 - 1 kg/ 2.2 lbs potatoes

-- 1 tablespoon oil
+- 1 tablespoon vegetable oil